emmanuelespo/emmanuelespo.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD Student in Computer Science at the University of Milan.
+I am a PhD Student in Computer Science at [LAILA](https://sites.google.com/view/lailaunimi), University of Milan.

 My supervisor is Prof. [Nicolò Cesa-Bianchi](https://cesa-bianchi.di.unimi.it/).

 **Research interests:**
-- Online Learning
+- Online Learning and Multiarmed Bandits
+- Combinatorial Optimization
 - Statistical Learning Theory
-- Combinatorial Optimization